FriendlyUser1/adventofcode/README.md

 # adventofcode

-<https://adventofcode.com/> challenge solutions in JavaScript
+My <https://adventofcode.com/> challenge solutions in JavaScript

+Note: I trim the trailing newline off of my inputs before they are used.